wilsonmar/wilsonmar.github.io/_posts/2016-08-01-windows-on-mac.md

 VMware Fusion enables you to experiment with setups on a fresh instance of Windows.

-With VMWare Fusion, you can quickly switch among macOS, Windows, or Linux on a MacOSX machine.
+With VMWare Fusion, you can quickly switch among macOS, Windows, or Linux on a macOS machine.

    Unlike ___, you don't need to reboot to switch.